OctopusDeploy/blog/blog/2023-05/high-performance-devops-toolchains/high-performance-devops-toolchains.md

 It is often *possible* to run workloads on a general-purpose platform.
 You may save some money by adding workloads to an existing tool.
 But, you tend to pay in other ways, such as longer lead times and lower deployment frequency.

-Low performance in software delivery is always more expensive than the tools.
+Low performance in software delivery can be more expensive than licenses for tools.

 ### Prefer managed solutions

-Another consideration is balancing the number of tools you self-host.
-Hosting a complete toolchain is no small endeavour and the work involved in keeping it updated, stable, and responsive shouldn't be taken lightly.
+You need to limit the number of tools you self-host.
+Hosting a complete toolchain is no small endeavor, and the work involved in keeping it updated, stable, and responsive shouldn't be taken lightly.

 You can use managed services to reduce the operational burden of your tools.
 Only self-host where you have a strong reason to do so.

 ### Keep workloads clean

 Don't clutter a workload with too many tools.
-If you need to cobble together several tools to perform one workload, such as building a software version, it will slow you down.
-Subtle issues will routinely crop up and must be fixed, moving focus away from delivering valuable software.
+It will slow you down if you need to cobble together several tools to perform one workload, such as building a software version.
+Subtle issues will routinely crop up and must be fixed, which moves your focus away from delivering valuable software.

 ### Limit tool dependencies